MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-video-identity.md

 ## About the video

-Configure an authenticated and personalized experience for your users with Microsoft Edge.
-This talk will dive into configuring sign in, single sign on, and multiple profiles to help you get the best out of Microsoft Edge.
+This video describes how to configure an authenticated and personalized experience for your users.
+Topics include configuring sign-in, single sign-on, and multiple profiles.

 ## See also